Keshwanth/Keshwanth_analyticsavenue/Power BI/Marketting Analytics/readme.md

 - Data modeling and DAX measures (CTR %, Avg Cost per Result, CPM, Top Campaign)
 - Dashboard layout and UX design in Power BI
 - Marketing analytics concepts: TOFU/BOFU metrics, funnel analysis, audience and geo segmentation
+- Storytelling through KPIs, charts, and a supporting blog/case study

+---

+## About this project

-This project is part of a broader analytics portfolio focused on turning marketing data into clear, actionable insights.
+This project is part of a broader analytics portfolio showcasing the ability to turn marketing data into clear, actionable insights using Power BI and core marketing analytics concepts.